 Deep consideration went into the creation of the spectacularly designed winery as well.
 A stunning contemporary structure designed by the famed Swiss architect Mario Botta (who also designed the San Francisco Museum of ModernArt) uses sweeping lines and a ruddy, earth-toned color scheme to complement its environment.
-The building digs 500 feet deep to create a state-of-the-art cellar, while above ground, it is a poetic addition to this land of groves and vineyards.
+The building digs 500 feet deep to create a state-of-the-art cellar; above ground; it is a poetic addition to this land of groves and vineyards.
 The four high-end wines made here — Ebo, Petra, Quercegobbe, and Zingari — are known for being expressive, aromatic wines with a fresh modern style.
 Enjoy a VIP tasting of these exclusive wines at the winery on a Maremma Wine Tour, organized by Cellar Tours.

 Zingari Igt Toscana Rosso